 \section{Method}

-We extract the parameters of the analysed clusters from the Meta Catalogue of X-ray Clusters \citep[MCXC;][]{PiffarettiEtAl11}.
-In addition to the location of each cluster on the sky and its radius $R_{500}$, the catalogue specifies the redshift $z$ of each cluster, so the corresponding angular radius $\theta_{500}$ can be computed.
-The acceleration efficiency can be inferred from the leptonic signals, as described in \Stack, using $M_{500}$, the mass enclosed inside $R_{500}$.
+We extract the parameters of the analyzed clusters from the Meta Catalog of X-ray Clusters \citep[MCXC;][]{PiffarettiEtAl11}.
+In addition to the location of each cluster on the sky and its $R_{500}$ radius, the catalog specifies the redshift $z$ of each cluster, so the corresponding angular radius $\theta_{500}$ can be computed.
+To model the virial shock and infer the acceleration efficiency from leptonic signals, we also require (see \Stack) $M_{500}$, the mass enclosed inside $R_{500}$.
 In most of the analysis, we assume that the gas distribution in each cluster is spherical.
 For Coma, which shows evidence for an elongated signature at large radii, we also examine an underlying prolate distribution.
-The parameters of the clusters and the results of their analyses are summarised in Table \ref{tab:Summary}.
+The parameters of the clusters and the results of their analyses are summarized in Table \ref{tab:Summary}.

-To model the signals and better estimate their significance, we use a maximal likelihood (minimal $\chi^2$) analysis.
-The likelihood $\mathcal{L}$ is related to the $\chi^2$ distribution of squared normalised errors by
+To model the signals and estimate their significance, we use a maximal likelihood (minimal $\chi^2$) analysis.
+The likelihood $\mathcal{L}$ is related to the $\chi^2$ distribution of squared normalized errors by